 If you would like to take control of your cardiovascular health, schedule an appointment with a Baylor St. Luke’s Medical Group cardiologist.
 They can discuss your heart health with you and determine an action plan for achieving a healthier heart.
 Locate your nearest affiliated emergency room so you know where to go during a serious cardiac event.

-CHI St. Luke’s Health is home to the most cath labs in North Houston, including new expansions at The Woodlands Hospital and The Vintage Hospital.
+St. Luke’s Health is home to the most cath labs in North Houston, including new expansions at The Woodlands Hospital and The Vintage Hospital.
 This allows our teams at Woodlands North Houston Heart Center and Baylor St. Luke’s Medical Group in Northwest Houston to accommodate more team members and care for more cardiac surgery patients than ever before.

 American Heart Association | Cardiac Catheterization